 Blueberries are great tasty treats that provide a pack range of nutrition, including Vitamin C, Vitamin K, Manganese, Fiber, Copper and of course, Antioxidants.
 They’re the perfect combination of convenience, tastiness and healthiness.

 It’s no surprise they’re the second most consumed fruit in the United States.
 Humans love them and so do most dogs.
-But the main question that comes up when dog owners alike are struggling with their canine eyeing their blueberry snack is: Can dogs eat blueberries safely?
+However, most owners may be wondering: Can dogs eat blueberries safely?

 Yes, Dogs Can Eat Blueberries.

 Dogs can safely eat blueberries when given to them in moderation.
 Like other fruits, such as bananas, apples and oranges, moderation is key to preventing any adverse effects.
 However, blueberries are by no means necessary to include in your dog’s diet for them to be happy and healthy dogs.

 The problem is dogs love eating blueberries.
 So, these fruits can make a great treat if they’ve been especially good.
 Let’s investigate more on blueberries and dogs.

 I want to make it clear that there is no conclusive study that blueberries are as beneficial for dogs as they are for humans.
 However, it is likely that these fruits can have a positive impact if given in moderation.

 To fully examine the health benefits of dogs eat blueberries, let’s look at the nutritional value of blueberries in terms of human daily value.

 In 1 Cup of Fresh Blueberries (148 grams):